scoconno/scoconno.github.io/metaphysics/parmenides/index.md

 + Optional video
 	+ [Susan Suave Meyer on Empedocles](https://www.youtube.com/watch?v=NbecyxOJ3bM)
 	+ [Susan Suave Meyer on other presocratics](https://www.youtube.com/watch?v=lkgmb2g928Q)

++ Notes
+	+ [Lecture Notes](notes2): These are in draft form.
+I will edit and complete after our meeting on Wednseday.

 ## Assignments
 + [Short essay 1:](sessay) each of the 7  modules contains a short essay.
 You must complete 5 of these over the semester.
 If you complete more than 5, I will drop the lowest grades.
 See the syllabus for full details on due dates, requirements, etc.